openenclave/openenclave/docs/DesignDocs/ReproducibleBuildUsingNix.md

 built and cached in the nix store.

-## A Nix build system for OpenEnclave SDK
+## A Nix build system for Open Enclave SDK

 We propose to add an optional nix based build environment for OpenEnclave SDK using docker containers.